Lime Restoration on a Stone Cottage, South Somerset

 What We Found On Survey

 Internally, both ground floor reception rooms had been treated with a thick cement render directly applied to the stone, finished with a gypsum plaster skim and modern paint.
-In some areas where the cement had cracked or where small sections had been disturbed, fragments of the original horsehair lime plaster were still visible underneath – reinforced with horsehair from local sources, exactly as the building had been finished when constructed.
-The presence of this original plaster confirmed both the age of the construction and the type of lime system the building was designed to work with.
+In some areas where the cement had cracked or where small sections had been disturbed, fragments of the original horsehair lime plaster were still visible underneath.

 The diagnosis was clear: the building’s lime system had been overlaid with modern materials that were preventing it from functioning.
 The remediation was equally clear – remove the cement and gypsum, reinstate lime, and let the cottage do what it was built to do.